mnowlin/nowlin-website/content/courses/env-policy/env-policy-syllabus.md

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 1

+links:
+url_pdf: "files/EPspring19.pdf"

 ---

-The most recent version of the [syllabus](EPspring19.pdf) is from spring 2019.
+The most recent version of the syllabus is from spring 2019 at the `PDF` tag.

 ## Course Description